-Diminishing Returns As we continue to add tests to the test suite, we're seeing diminishing returns in total test coverage even if the new tests cover the new code, we're sometimes seeing that it gets harder to push the total coverage noticeably upwards.
+Diminishing Returns As we continue to add tests to the test suite, we're seeing diminishing returns in total test coverage - even if the new tests cover the new code, we're sometimes seeing that it gets harder to push the total coverage noticeably upwards.
 This is expected.
-However, it also brings us this: I've recently examined some modules which had good coverage, but were not at 100%, and found a very nice thing: We're now getting to a point where the test coverage is good enough to be useful in showing dead code :-) Proposal for cleanup Let's put an activity on the list of maintenance tasks which is to go over modules with code test coverage above about 80% and see if the parts without coverage are actually dead code that can never be reached by our tests because it isn't used in rendering any pages.
-Maybe it's a good idea to schedule such an activity right after regular Django version upgrades; that would give us a reminder now and then to do a scan for dead code, and it would happen at a point where one had already been all over the code looking for upgrade issues.
+However, it also brings us this: I've recently examined some modules which had good coverage, but were not at 100%, and found a very nice thing: We're now getting to a point where the test coverage is good enough to be useful in showing dead code :-) Marking possibly dead code In addition to using the code coverage measurements to identify possibly dead code, and regularly come back to inspect and remove such code, it might be useful to have a way to mark possibly dead code, in such a way that subsequent execution of the code would be noticed and the dead code assertion would be refuted.
+We could have a @dead_code decorator, and a dead_code() function, which would log any execution in order to refute the assertion that the code is dead.
+This would make it easy for sprint participants to mark code as possibly dead, for later removal.
+Proposal for cleanup Let's add the @dead_code decorator/function, and put an activity on the list of maintenance tasks which is to go over modules with code test coverage above about 80% and see if the parts without coverage are actually dead code that can never be reached by our tests because it isn't used in rendering any pages.
+We could schedule such an activity right after regular Django version upgrades; that would give us a reminder now and then to do a scan for dead code, and it would happen at a point where one had already been all over the code looking for upgrade issues.
 Testing the Test Coverage Testing Code Test Coverage Today we measure code test coverage as a per-file percentage and an overall percentage.
 This lets us fail the test coverage test if the overall percentage goes down, and it has served us well in increasing coverage.
 However, what if new or changed lines of code were directly checked for test coverage, and if not covered would cause a test coverage test to fail?
 We would know immediately which changed lines need tests.
 The Python coverage module emits per-line coverage information, so creating this kind of test is feasible.
 Test-Driven Development This would to some extent promote Test-Driven Development (TDD), as it would encourage writing the tests first, so as to have successful tests as soon as the code works.
 It would also encourage tests which exercised all paths through if statements, something the current percentage-based test coverage test doesn't do.
-Proposal for changed testing of code coverage Add a new code coverage test which checks the code coverage of modified lines of code, requiring that new and changed lines are covered by tests in order for this code coverage test to pass.
+Proposal for changed testing of code coverage Add a new code coverage test which checks the code coverage of modified lines of code, reporting whether new and changed lines are covered by tests.
 This would not replace the current test, but add another way to point out places where test coverage is missing.
+Make this advisory to start with, rather than a test which fails if new or changed lines are not covered by tests.
+We can change this to a test which fails on missing coverage later, if desired.